zkoppert/Carl-the-llama/README.md

 - Leaves comments on new issues

 ## Deployment
+*Package Deployment*
 Each time that a release is created, a package will be deployed to GitHub Packages.
 This is accomplished via GitHub Actions.
 Check out the [workflow](.github/workflows/deploy.yml) that makes the magic happen.

+*Production Deployment*
+The Zeit App automatically deploys the master branch each time a new commit occurs on that branch.

 ## Contributing